bjarvis4-spec/megr2157-portfolio/docs/assignments/A01/index.md

 (M) = moment
 (F) = force, weight of the door
-(d) = perpendicular distance from the hinge axis to the force The hinge must support the door's weight while also allowing the door to rotate .
+(d) = perpendicular distance from the hinge axis to the force The hinge must support the door's weight while also allowing the door to rotate.

 Assumption - The hinge and door can be treated as solid objects.
 This means small deformations will not affect the motion of the door.
 ## Decide